You have a big problem.

 Lawyers who are starting out may work on these details themselves, but most established lawyers will probably delegate these responsibilities to someone else.

-Local content forms the basis of a strong local search / lead generation campaign.
-So it’s important that you have a clear idea about the things your team should be working on.
+Local content forms the basis of a strong local search and lead generation campaign.
+It’s vital that you develop a clear idea about the details your team should be working on.

 When it comes to marketing there are two forms of content.